In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Welcome into our next exploration of the enchanting Pokemon world!.
-As you may know, when new Pokemon Trainers began their quest, they usually choose between one of three "starter" companions: a Fire, Water, or Grass-element monster.
-Each of these creatures proves a worthy companion, and can evolve into two stronger forms, but some appear more combat-fit than others.
+As you likely know, when new Pokémon Trainers begin their quest, they usually choose between one of three "starter" companions: a Fire, Water, or Grass-element monster.
+Each of these creatures prove to be a worthy ally, and can evolve into two stronger forms, but some appear more combat-fit than others.

 6. Snivy -> Servine -> Serperior

 Snivy, of Unova, ultimately evolves into the serpent-like Serperior.
 Fans were fond of the designs of these Pokémon (note how Snivy gradually loses its limbs); unfortunately, they're a bit lacking compared to some starters.

 Snivy always retains its pure Grass-element, never gaining a second type.
 However, this may not be ideal: Grass Pokémon are resistant to four elements, but weak to five.
 Even worse, final form Serperior's stats are somewhat lacking: only its speed is high, and speed's only function in battle is to determine who attacks first.
 Serperior's attack and special attack are both low, making it hard to directly defeat foes.

 The Snivy family learns some powerful attacks, but they're all either Grass or Normal-type moves.
 Consider using the TM or HM items to offer more variety.
 Given these limitations, Snivy, like his fellow Unova choices, lags behind other starters.